telerik/ajax-docs/getting-started/on-ajax-and-telerik-ajax.md

 ---
-title: What is AJAX
+title: On AJAX and Telerik AJAX
-page_title: What is AJAX
+page_title:
-description: Check our Web Forms article about What is AJAX.
+description: ""
 slug: ajaxmanager/getting-started/what-is-ajax
-previous_url: ajax/getting-started/what-is-ajax
+previous_url: ajax/getting-started/what-is-ajax, controls/ajaxmanager/getting-started/what-is-ajax
-tags: radajax, ajax
+tags: telerik, asp, net, ajax, about, what, is, ajax
 published: True
-position: 0
+position:
 ---

+AJAX is one of the main techniques of Web Programming which allows you to add a nice finishing touch to your application - by improving the performance drastically and make the server-side operations to have a similar responsiveness just as client-side functions.

 # What is AJAX